alizaib84876/Data-Science-Salary-analysis-Dashboard/README.md

 Tableau (for data visualization and dashboard creation)

 To Use the Dashboard
-Download the Tableau workbook (.twbx file) from this repository.
+Download the Tableau workbook (.twb file) from this repository.
 Open the file using Tableau Desktop or Tableau Public.
 Interact with filters and charts to explore different salary insights.